-Through the analysis of timely and accurate data, an agency is able to determine the "why" with regard to the occurrence of motor vehicle theft and related crimes.
+Through the analysis of timely and accurate data, an agency may be able to determine the "why" of motor vehicle theft and related crimes.
 Determining causes and trends is essential in the development of an effective crime reduction strategy that targets the identified problem.
 The plan analyzes motor vehicle theft and related crimes from both a statewide and regional level.